$m$-Symmetric functions, non-symmetric Macdonald polynomials and positivity conjectures: Non-symmetric Macdonald polynomials as -symmetric functions and the large limit

 since the coefficient of $x^\eta$ is equal to 1 in both functions.
 That is, when $m$ is large enough, a non-symmetric Macdonald polynomial is also an $m$-Macdonald polynomial.
 In this case, the integral form of the non-symmetric Macdonald polynomial, $J_\eta(x;q,t)= c_{(\eta_1,\dots,\eta_\ell ; \emptyset)}(q,t) E_\eta(x;q,t)$, has the following expansion when considered as an $m$-symmetric function:

-As we have seen in Proposition~\ref{propokostka}, by increasing the value of $m$, one can move to the non-symmetric side the entries on the symmetric side of $\Lambda$ and $\Omega$.
+As we have seen in Theorem~\ref{propokostka}, by increasing the value of $m$, one can move to the non-symmetric side the entries on the symmetric side of $\Lambda$ and $\Omega$.
 We can also use this idea in the other direction.
 Let $\omega$ be a composition of arbitrary length $\ell'$.
 Taking $m \geq \max \{ \ell, \ell'\}$, we can define $K_{\omega \eta}(q,t)$ as

 where the number of columns on the non-symmetric side is $m$ (we have supposed that $\ell' > \ell$ only for the sake of illustrating the general behavior).
-Note that this definition does not depend on $m$ because we can add any number of columns of 0's to the right without changing the value of $K_{\omega \eta}(q,t)$ by Proposition~\ref{propokostka}(2).
-Now, from Proposition~\ref{propokostka}(2)(3)(4), we also have that
+Note that this definition does not depend on $m$ because we can add any number of columns of 0's to the right without changing the value of $K_{\omega \eta}(q,t)$ by Theorem~\ref{propokostka}(2).
+Now, from Theorem~\ref{propokostka}(2)(3)(4), we also have that